mcgunit/sequencePredictor/README.md

 Check the __main__ section of the LSTM.py or GRU.py for pointing to data and set parameters for testing.

+## Testing

+To test a model when modifying or tuning you can run the LSTM.py or GRU.py directly and check the __main__ section.
+Use the test folder for trainingData and models if you don't want to touch the actual data (highly recommended).

+For testing You, in the `test` folder, can manually remove the last result from the .csv files and put it in the `sequenceToPredict_xxx.json` file.
+Then when tuning or changing the model, you can check manually how wel the prediction becomes.

 ## Disclaimer